talos-rit/project_documentation/technical/architecture/Commander Architecture.md

 ## Issues I have faced
 I had several issues when handling termination.
 - TKinter overrides the termination handler.
 This could be that Tkinter runs on a new process after initialization, but the termination did not always work.
 The solution for this was that I had to move the initialization of termination handler into the manual interface initialization.
 That seems to work more reliably.
+- This especially became a problem when closing the application because if the user clicks on the x button on the window, the termination handler will be triggered from the tkinter side in which the termination handler will not be called.
+If the termination process is subscribed to window close event, the signal termination in the terminal becomes a problem because the tkinter window close handler is going to be called twice.
+Termination handler now has a remove method to delete used handlers to fix this problem.

 # Tracker Class